Adeseye/PROJECT-6/project6.md

 ![alt text](./Images/Second%20Attempt/step%205%20very%20VG%20is%20created%20sudo%20vgs.JPG)

-Now repeat the steps above to configure 3 Disk for Data server

 Next use <code>lvcreate</code> utility to create 2 logical volumes. apps-lv (Use half of the PV size), and logs-lv Use the remaining space of the PV size.

 NOTE: apps-lv will be used to store data for the Website while, logs-lv will be used to store data for logs.